Vnay12/Java-DSA/CheatSheet.md

 }

-⁡⁢⁣⁢Note⁡: For object reference, copy of refernce variable which has address of its object is made
+Note: For object reference, copy of reference variable which has address of its object is made

 x ----> 10       2      3     .....
         2000    2004    2008